 7 Unusual Lessons from 20 Years of Investment Failures

 In this 3-part series I detail 7 expensive lessons I paid for at the University of Wall Street.
-I use my investment due diligence process as a narrative and have altered the names, dates and places to protect the innocent (and not so innocent).
+I use my investment due diligence (and knowledge of Family Office Hedge Fund, Family Office Investment Management Strategies, and different Types of Investment) process as a narrative and have altered the names, dates and places to protect the innocent (and not so innocent).
 So here goes:

 Lesson #1: A great investment is as rare as a vein of Gold!